 After completing my undergraduate degree at Macquarie University in Sydney, I worked in the radio and television industries as a researcher and producer on news, lifestyle and documentary programs.
 I immersed myself in topics of immense personal interest, such as mind-body medicine, eating disorders; alcohol-related violence; children’s perceptions of divorce; the challenges facing gay teens; health ‘myths’; hormone replacement therapy; and cultural taboos.
 Many programs won awards.

 In my spare time, I volunteer at Freedom House Detroit, a temporary home for survivors of persecution and torture from around the world who are seeking asylum in the United States and Canada.
-I also enjoy walking or running in nature with my husband and our retired rescued greyhound, cycling, photography, travel, yoga, and practicing French.
+I enjoy tap dance, working out at the local Y, long walks in nature with my husband and our retired rescued greyhound, cycling, travel, and French conversation classes.
 I take at least one trip to Australia every year to visit much-missed family and friends.

-Professional Memberships: I keep up to date on the latest research and treatment via consultation, continuing education, conferences, and membership of numerous professional associations, including:
+Professional Memberships: I keep up to date on the latest research and treatment via consultation, continuing education, conferences, and membership of numerous professional associations, including the American Psychosomatic Society (APS) and the Society for Personality Assessment.

 You can view my current licensure status here and search for me by name or license number: 6301015346.